-The EU-ITN SLATE project is a European Training Network where VBPR contributes as a partner to improve the understanding of submarine landslides and their impact on European continental margins.
+The EU-ITN SLATE project is a European Training Network where VBER contributes as a partner to improve the understanding of submarine landslides and their impact on European continental margins.

 The Tampen slide is the penultimate megaslide on the mid-Norwegian margin, and is purported to have occurred 120-130,000 years ago.
 The recently collected AMS17 3D seismic data (acquired by TGS) encompasses the full headwall of the Tampen slide, and reveals the internal deformation of the slide in an unprecedented level of detail.
 Analysis of the AMS17 data enables us to constrain the failure mechanism of the Tampen slide, and also to understand more about the kinematics of the failure.